Step-by-step EPSG code normalization for mixed datasets Jump to heading

 Define a single target EPSG code for the normalized output.
 Government and enterprise pipelines typically standardize on EPSG:4326 for interchange or a regional metric projection for analytical workloads.
 Implement a deterministic fallback chain for datasets requiring datum transformations.
 When converting from legacy datums, enforce strict transformation tolerances.
 Exceeding these thresholds triggers a pipeline halt and routes the asset to a manual reconciliation queue.

 Establishing a robust Coordinate Reference System (CRS) Normalization & Sync framework requires explicit transformation method selection.
-Prefer deterministic grid-based shifts over heuristic approximations.
+Prefer deterministic grid-based shifts (NADCON5, NTv2) over Helmert approximations when crossing legacy datum boundaries (e.g., NAD27 to NAD83 or WGS84).

 Transformation Tolerance Rules: